S&P 500, Dow slip on grim earnings, coronavirus worries

 "What the market cannot price in perfectly is when the economy re-opens, what its nuances will look like and what its impact will be on corporate profits one quarter, two quarters and a year away," said David Bahnsen, chief investment officer at Bahnsen Group in Newport Beach, California.

-However, United Airlines Holdings Inc UAL.O slipped 9.9% as the carrier said it cut its flight schedule by 90% for May and warned travel demand now "essentially at zero shows no sign of improving in the near term".

-Declining issues outnumbered advancers more than 2-to-1 on the NYSE and on the Nasdaq.
+Declining issues outnumbered advancers for a 2.33-to-1 ratio on the NYSE and a 1.73-to-1 ratio on the Nasdaq.

 S&P 500: coronacrisis vs financial crisis https://reut.rs/2xrmpkK